jasonbayton/11ty/_src/projects/managed-info/support/use-cases.md

 ## More ideas?

 Have your own configuration or use case you'd like featured?
-[Contribute to the tracker](https://github.com/baytonorg/managed_info_tracker/issues/) or join the [MANAGED INFO Discord](https://discord.gg/7VzRZWVkht) to share and explore others.
+[Contribute to the tracker](https://github.com/baytonorg/managed_info_tracker/issues/) or join the [BAYTON Discord](https://discord.gg/7VzRZWVkht) to share and explore others.